Want to know how your SEO efforts are paying off?

 When you change a date, you can change anything else you want, and the dates will stay the same.

-So you could run a Google search yourself and see if you’ve been pushed down a few positions.
+You can use all of this information by running a Google search yourself and seeing if you’ve been pushed down a few positions.

 If you have, you know you need to recover your ranking.